in Light of Tradition

 10) Does the SSPX acknowledge that the college of bishops succeeds the Apostolic college, as LG teaches?
 If not, why?

 11) Does Fr.
 Tranquillo acknowledge that Catholic theologians regularly appeal to Mt.
 16:19 and Mt.
 18:18 as the scriptural basis for the two subjects of the supreme power?
-If so, why does he accuse LG - and hence those who approved the document - of “the worst Gallican Episcopalians” for doing the same?
+If so, why does he accuse LG - and hence those who approved the document - of acting like “the worst Gallican Episcopalians” for doing the same?

 In Part II we will address another alleged heresy that the SSPX accuses Lumen Gentium – and by extension the Roman Catholic Church - of teaching, namely, that bishops received their jurisdiction from Christ through the episcopal consecration.